sgrassie/sgrassie.github.io/_posts/2010/2010-11-01-github-c-api-handling-the-response-with-restsharp.md

 ---
+layout: post
 title: Github C# API&#58; Handling the response with RestSharp
+description: github-c-api-handling-the-response-with-restsharp
+tags: ['C#','Coding','RestSharp']
+hidden: False
 published: 01/11/2010
-layout: post
-category: C#,Coding,RestSharp
-metadescription: github-c-api-handling-the-response-with-restsharp
+ispublished: True
 ---
 Once we make a request to Github.com with <a title="RestSharp.org" href="http://restsharp.org/" target="_blank">RestSharp</a>, we get a response, and RestSharp gives us a <a title="RestResponse class in RestSharp on github.com" href="http://github.com/johnsheehan/RestSharp/blob/master/RestSharp/RestResponse.cs" target="_blank">RestResponse</a> object, with which we can do something with the content.
 The content will be in the format that we specified when we made the request, either JSON, XML or YAML.